torinkwok/SugarWiki/README.md

 # Wikikit
-A Wikipedia API engine designed for Mac/iOS
+A Wikipedia API engine designed for Mac and iOS apps